What is the Butterfly Hug?

 Interested in PTSD Treatment?

-If you are interested in seeing a PTSD therapist or would like additional information on trauma treatment, call or contact me for a free consultation or to schedule an appointment.
+If you are interested in seeing a PTSD therapist or would like further information on trauma treatment, call or contact me to schedule an appointment or inquire about a 15 minute consultation.

 *Sources: